-After submitting a request, whoever was chosen as the approving manager will get an email regarding the new request and they will decide to either approve or reject it, and then add comments on their decision.
-After it has been accepted or rejected, the record owner (the requester) will get an email with the decision and comments.
+After submitting a request, the ‘approving manager’ will get an email regarding the new request and they will decide to either approve or reject it, and then add comments on their decision.
+Then, the record owner (the requester) will get an email with the decision and comments.

-If a request is approved, the requester may then place the software in service, which will change the stage to ‘In Service‘ and it will be moved to the ‘Inactive Software‘ view as a ‘Draft‘.
-Any additional information can then be added.
+After approving a request, the requester may place the software in service, which changes the stage to ‘In Service‘ and moves it to the ‘Inactive Software‘ view as a ‘Draft‘ SaaS Record.
+Locate this new record and add the additional information to it.
 At any time, a user may go to the ‘All Closed Requests‘ view, locate and view an ‘In Service‘ record, and select the ‘Generate Record‘ action button to generate another record with the information added.

-Software can also be added directly, without going through the approval process, using the ‘New SaaS‘ form.
+You can also add software directly, without going through the approval process, using the ‘New SaaS‘ form.

 App Design Details

-- Software Category records can only be created and edited by the App Admin role, but are visible to all.
+- Software Category records are created and edited by the App Admin role, but are visible to all.

-- Requested – After a request has been submitted, it will enter the Requested stage.
-An email will be sent to the Manager / Approver designated on the request.
-The Manager / Approver will then decide to either Approve or Reject the request, and add any comments regarding their decision.
+- Requested – After submitting a request it enters the Requested stage.
+The assigned Manager / Approver on the request will then get an email.
+The Manager / Approver then decides to either Approve or Reject the request, and add any comments regarding their decision.

-- Rejected – After a request is rejected, the requester will receive an email notifying them, and they will be able to see any comments added.
-Once a request is rejected it will be visible in the ‘All Closed Requests‘ view, and no more actions can be taken on it.
+- Rejected – After rejecting a request, the requester will receive an email notifying them, and they will be able to see any comments added.
+It is then visible in the ‘All Closed Requests‘ view.

 - SaaS record workflow stages: